Chapter 13 Bankruptcy Attorney in Philadelphia

 You are probably a good candidate for a Chapter 13 if:

-- You are behind on your mortgage payments or your home is in foreclosure, you are behind on your car loan or furniture payments and want to make up the missed payments over time;
+- You are behind on your mortgage payments or your home is in foreclosure, or you are behind on your car loan or furniture payments and want to make up the missed payments over time.

-- You want to discharge certain debts in a Chapter 13 which are nondischargeable in a Chapter 7.
+- You want to discharge certain debts in a Chapter 13 that are non-dischargeable in a Chapter 7.

 Who can file for Chapter 13 bankruptcy?

-In order to file, you need to have a stable source of regular income.
+In order to file Chapter 13, you need to have a stable source of regular income.
 The money does not necessarily have to come from employment.
 It can be from a spouse’s income, pension, social security, disability payments, unemployment benefits, child support or maintenance, rents, and gifts of money from friends or family.

-Again as a general rule the filing of the Bankruptcy Petition can accomplish the following:
+As a general rule, the filing of the Bankruptcy Petition can accomplish the following:

 - Stops creditors from calling you at home or at work and harassing you.